-In addition to assets, the statement of net position or balance sheet reports a separate section for deferred outflows and inflow of resources.
-A deferred outflow of resources is defined as a consumption of net position by the District that is applicable to a future reporting period.
-A deferred inflow of resources is defined as an acquisition of net position by the District that is applicable to a future reporting period.
-Detail information is reported in Note 8.
+In addition to assets, the statement of net position (balance sheet) reports a separate section for deferred outflows and inflow of resources.
+This separate financial statement element represents a consumption of net position that applies to a future reporting period and so will not be recognized as an outflow of resources (expense/expenditure) until then.